fjclark/python_package_tutorial/README.md

         make docs-deploy VERSION="$VERSION"
 ```

 Next, on your GitHub repository, go to Settings -> Actions -> General -> Workflow Permissions, and select "Read and write permissions" - this will allow the actions run to publish your documentation.
-Also, go to Settings -> Pages ->  Build and Deployment and set "Source" to "Deploy from a branch" and "Branch" to "gh-pages" "/(root)".
 Now, commit your changes to `docs.yaml` and push them to GitHub with

 ```bash
 git push
 ```

 Check that the "docs" workflow run completes successfully.
+Finally, go to Settings -> Pages ->  Build and Deployment and set "Source" to "Deploy from a branch" and "Branch" to "gh-pages" "/(root)".
+After a short wait, your documentation should be ready.
 Click on the "documentation" link at the bottom of `README.md` - this should take you to your newly built site!
 The homepage will display the content of your `README.md`.
 There will also be and "API reference" tab, with auto-generated docs for your modules and conversion function, and a "Development" tab, documenting some of the useful `make` commands.

 Where have the docs been built?
 On your GitHub repo, take a look at your branches.
 A new branch called `gh-pages` has been generated.
 Looking at this, we can see that "actions-user" has deployed our docs.